Tinsley Mortimer: Career

 Mortimer wrote a novel titled Southern Charm, which follows Minty Davenport from South Carolina to New York, where she is the victim of rumors.
 It was published by Simon & Schuster in April 2013.
 Mortimer also wrote a chapter in the book The Park Avenue Diet, which outlines recommendations on improving one's conversation and social skills, written by Manhattan diet doctor Stuart Fischer.
 She has been a contributor for Town & Country magazine since 2017.
 In 2017, Mortimer joined the cast of Bravo's reality television series The Real Housewives of New York City for the show's ninth season.

-In 2014, she launched Home Collection manufactured by Pop Culture Living, an e-commerce site featuring curated collections of home accessories.
-She currently has her own line of housewares products sold at Bed Bath & Beyond and Wayfair.
-The collection includes dinnerware, decorative glasses, barware and ice buckets.
+In 2014, she launched a home goods collection manufactured by Pop Culture Living, an e-commerce site featuring curated collections of home accessories.
+Her line of home goods products was sold at Bed Bath & Beyond and Wayfair.
+The collection included dinnerware, decorative glasses, barware, and ice buckets.
 In June 2019, Mortimer launched a new collaboration of false eyelashes with the beauty brand Winky Lux titled "XXO Tinsley for Winky Lux."
-She designed the product packaging herself.
+She also designed the product packaging.
 In September 2019, Mortimer walked the runway for Garo Sparo's fashion show at New York Fashion Week.
-In October 2019, Mortimer announced that she has partnered up with RuMe to launch a Resort 2020 Collection, which consists of travel, fashion, and beauty accessories.
+In October 2019, Mortimer announced that she had partnered up with RuMe to launch a Resort 2020 collection, which consisted of travel, fashion, and beauty accessories.